-From the first moments we stuck our masked and goggled faces into the water it was clear that the resort’s beachfront is located smack dab against a reef.
+From the first moments we stuck our masked and goggled faces into the waters lapping at Kaanapali beach, it was clear that the resort’s beachfront is located smack dab against a reef.

 In this particular case, great snorkeling wasn’t something we needed to swim out to at all, but something we could wade into and carefully launch ourselves above, with an instant array of yellow tang, parrot fish, coronet fish, and humuhumunukunukuapua’a below us on a planet of living coral.

 What you see above the water here, particularly during the winter months, is not too shabby either.
 As I took my first stroll around the property, I heard a crowd of “OOOOHs” coming from the beach.
 As soon as I could see water there was a humpback whale breaching not far beyond the paddle boards.

 Our 1-bedroom mountain view villa (AKA street side) was spacious enough to accommodate a 6-seat dining table, queen-size sofabed, full kitchen, washer and dryer, and large bathroom with separate shower and Jacuzzi bathtub, the latter of which could be shuttered of to either bathroom or master bedroom side.
 The covered lanai stretched alongside the master bedroom and living room with patio doors providing access from each.

 When it comes to stocking your kitchen, there is a Safeway grocery store in Lahaina, just 7 minutes from the resort by car.
 However, there are two small markets at the resort where you’ll find plenty of basic groceries, snacks, and sundries as well.
-The market in the north side of the Westin Kaanapali Ocean Resort Villas (Kai Ala Market) is the biggest of the two and has the best selection.
+The market in the north side of the resort (Kai Ala Market or “general store”) is the biggest of the two and has the best selection.

-The resort also offers a shop-ahead grocery service, so you can arrive to a kitchen already stocked with the groceries you need to get started–especially brilliant if you’ll be arriving late or already jetlagged from a change of too many time zones.
+The resort also offers a shop-ahead grocery service, so you can arrive to a kitchen already stocked with the groceries you need to get started–especially brilliant if you’ll be arriving late or already jet-lagged from a change of too many time zones.

 For the school-age set, the South Pool with its water slide is the place to be.
 Staff monitor the water-sliders from above to make sure everyone stays safe.
 And yes, grown-ups can use the slide, too!

 You can take a look at the Westin Kaanapali Kids Club schedule for upcoming special activities–including keiki night camps certain times of the year.
 During peak family vacation times, be sure to book well in advance–and if needed, to cancel at least 24 hours in advance to avoid a stiff penalty ($55 at time of writing).

-Also good to know:
+Also Good to Know: